dd32/td-gh-ex/readme.txt

 === Advance Education WordPress Theme ===
 Contributors: Themeshopy
-Tags: wide-blocks, left-sidebar, right-sidebar, one-column, two-columns, grid-layout, custom-colors, custom-background, custom-logo, custom-menu, custom-header, editor-style, featured-images, footer-widgets, full-width-template, theme-options, post-formats, translation-ready, rtl-language-support, threaded-comments, blog, e-commerce, education
+Tags: wide-blocks, flexible-header, left-sidebar, right-sidebar, one-column, two-columns, grid-layout, custom-colors, custom-background, custom-logo, custom-menu, custom-header, editor-style, featured-images, footer-widgets, full-width-template, theme-options, post-formats, translation-ready, rtl-language-support, threaded-comments, blog, e-commerce, education
 Requires at least: 5.0
-Tested up to: 5.5.1
+Tested up to: 5.5.3
 Requires PHP: 7.2.14
-Stable tag: 0.5.5
+Stable tag: 0.5.6
 License: GPLv3.0 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Advance Education is a fresh, engaging, visually appealing and elegant education WordPress theme for all classes from preschools and kindergartens to schools, colleges and universities.
-It suits all LMSs, training academies, online education portals, distance learning, coaching centres, mentors, online library, educational websites and everything related to education, Secondary Schools, coaching centers,learning and teaching.
+It suits all LMSs, training academies, online education portals, distance learning, coaching centres, Academics and activities, toys stores, babysitting and summer camps, mentors, online library, educational websites and everything related to education, Secondary Schools, coaching centers,learning and teaching.

 == Description ==

 Advance Education is a fresh, engaging, visually appealing and elegant education WordPress theme for all classes from preschools and kindergartens to schools, colleges and universities.
-It suits all LMSs, training academies, online education portals, distance learning, coaching centres, mentors, online library, educational websites and everything related to education, Secondary Schools, coaching centers,learning and teaching.
+It suits all LMSs, training academies, online education portals, distance learning, coaching centres, Academics and activities, toys stores, babysitting and summer camps, mentors, online library, educational websites and everything related to education, Secondary Schools, coaching centers,learning and teaching.
 It offers various layout options and most formats to change the look and feel of the website from modern to bold and vice versa.
 This education WordPress theme is adaptable to changing screen size of mobiles, tabs and desktops.
 It is compatible with all the leading browsers and can be translated into 70+ different languages also compatibility of this theme lets you translate the web page into ar_Arabic, zh_Chinese, fr_French, de_German, es_Spanish, it_Italian, ja_Japanese, ru_Russian, tr_Turkish languages.

 == Changelog ==